Chapter 8: 4-H Volunteer Management Organization and Unit Management

 Every county must have a chartered volunteer management organization (VMO) that is authorized through the 4-H Charter process to use the 4-H name and emblem and conduct the countywide 4-H YDP events and activities for educational purposes.

 4-H VMOs are organized to assist the University of California Cooperative Extension (UCCE) in planning, promoting and carrying out 4-H youth development work.
-VMOs are chartered by the UCCE and operate in compliance with UC policies and the 4-H Vision, Mission and Values of the 4-H YDP.
+VMOs are chartered by the UCCE and operate in compliance with UC policies and the 4-H Vision and Mission of the 4-H YDP.
 Policy interpretations are made by 4-H YDP staff, the county director and the State 4-H Office, which are authorized under federal and state statutes to organize and administer the 4-H YDP in the State of California.

 VMOs shall operate as tax exempt, nonpolitical, educational activities of the University of California in furtherance of 4-H youth development work in California.